Overtone singing: Altai and Khakassia

-The first well-known kai-chi was Kalkin.
+The first well-known kai-chi was Alexei Kalkin.

 Chukchi Peninsula

 The Chukchi people of the Chukchi Peninsula in the extreme northeast of Russia also practice a form of throat singing.

 Tibet

-Tibetan Buddhist chanting is a subgenre of throat singing, mainly practiced by monks of Tibet, including Khokhonor (Qinghai) province in the Tibetan plateau area, Tibetan monks of Nepal, Bhutan, India, and various locations in the Himalayan region.
+Tibetan Buddhist chanting is a subgenre of throat singing, mainly practiced by monks of Tibet, including Khokhonor (Qinghai) province in the Tibetan Plateau area, Tibetan monks of Nepal, Bhutan, India, and various locations in the Himalayan region.
 Most often the chants hold to the lower pitches possible in throat singing.
 Various ceremonies and prayers call for throat singing in Tibetan Buddhism, often with more than one monk chanting at a time.

-There are different Tibetan throat singing styles, such as Gyuke (རྒྱུད་སྐད་ Wylie: rgyud skad), which uses the lowest pitch of voice; Dzoke (མཛོ་སྐད་ mdzo skad); and Gyer (གྱེར་ gyer).
+There are various Tibetan throat singing styles, such as Gyuke (རྒྱུད་སྐད་ Wylie: rgyud skad), which uses the lowest pitch of voice; Dzoke (མཛོ་སྐད་ mdzo skad); and Gyer (གྱེར་ gyer).

 Uzbekistan and Kazakhstan

 The poet-musicians of Kazakhstan and the Uzbek region of Karakalpakstan, known as zhirau, employ throat singing in their epic poetry recitations, accompanied by the dombra.
 Zhirau singers believe that the ability to throat-sing is an innate gift of selected Kazakhs, and that it cannot be taught.

+Besides zhirau, there is another form of throat singing, "Kömeimen än aituw (Көмеймен ән айту)", in Kazakhstan.
+This technique is similar to throat singing in Altai Republic.
+Kömeimen än aituw is being revived by the Kazakh ethno-folk musical bands HasSak and Turan Ensemble, after Kazakhs believed that this form of throat singing might have died out because of Russian conquest.